 And it’s not only possible to associate words within a family; we can also make connections with other families that share common meanings.

 More Seeing Words:

 So many words about seeing, and so much to see!
 The benefits keep piling up.
 Looking at root structure also supports spelling.
-Why does collaborate have 2 l’s?
+Why does collaborate have two l’s?
 Because of a doubling rule that sometimes works?
 No, because the prefix col “together” ends with an l, and the base root labor “work” starts with one.
 That’s why!

 But most of all, working with roots builds word curiosity and helps students take on a sense of authority with English.
-It’s all about “learning how to fish”, having command of the academic process, reading to learn.
+It’s all about “learning to fish”, having command of the academic process, reading to learn.
 Let’s help our young readers develop the eyesight to look inside language!